 The Lumina® Configuration utility, shown in

-Preferences → Configure Desktop, right-click the
+Start menu → Preferences → Configure Desktop, or

-desktop and hover over Preferences and click
+right-click the desktop and hover over Preferences and click

-All desktop settings, or type lumina-config in a
+All Desktop Settings, or type lumina-config in a

-application (under the Utilities category) will also open
+application (under the Settings category) also opens

 the configuration utility.
 For convenience, the Preferences